 Goals of The Laboratory for Therapeutic Development:

-The aim of the LTD is to create Platforms that will allow GCRC scientists to conduct high impact translational research projects funded by grants or through commercial collaborations, employing methodologies and record-keeping consistent with regulatory, clinical and commercial expectations.
+The aim of the LTD is to create platforms that will allow GCRC scientists to conduct high impact translational research projects funded by grants or through commercial collaborations, employing methodologies and record-keeping consistent with regulatory, clinical and commercial expectations.
 A key element of these projects will be the inclusion of clinical oncologists at early stages, helping to focus the research on clear clinical objectives.
 The first major initiative of the LTD has been launched, involving the collaboration between 9 GCRC scientists and outside clinicians and seeded by grants from CQDM and Génome Québec for over $3.5MM.
 This project, to create an Integrated Platform for Synthetic Lethality in Cancer Therapy, is exploiting genome wide analyses to improve treatment outcomes.
-The Platform is designed, for example, to identify novel biomarkers that will allow clinicians to select patients within a given cancer in order that they stand a better chance of responding to therapy or who might benefit from an alternative therapy.
-The Platform will also identify better ways to combine individual drugs so that the patient benefits from treatment.
-Finally, knowledge derived from this Platform will help guide the clinical development of new experimental drugs, improving their chance of success within a shorter time frame.
+The platform is designed, for example, to identify novel biomarkers that will allow clinicians to select patients within a given cancer in order that they stand a better chance of responding to therapy or who might benefit from an alternative therapy.
+The platform will also identify improved combinations of drugs, increasing treatment benefits for patients.
+Finally, knowledge derived from this platform will help guide the clinical development of new experimental drugs, improving their chance of success within a shorter time frame.

 Additional funding is being aggressively pursued to maximize the benefit of this approach and to allow the LTD to interact with oncologists throughout McGill.
 As resources and space become available, additional Translation Platforms will be incorporated, expanding the scope and impact of the Laboratory’s activities.